Caffeinated-Code/FibroTarget-Liver/reports/screening_responses/README.md

 **Original question:** For human liver fibrosis scRNA-seq and snRNA-seq datasets, what QC steps would you apply, and how would you avoid removing biologically meaningful stressed or diseased cells while still removing poor-quality cells, doublets, ambient RNA, and batch artifacts?

-I would treat QC as a decision log, not a one-line filter.
 Liver disease samples are fragile, fatty, fibrotic, and inflammatory.
 Aggressive QC can remove exactly the stressed hepatocytes, activated stromal cells, and injury-associated macrophages we want to study.

 I would calculate the same core metrics for every dataset, then interpret thresholds by assay, tissue quality, cell type, and disease state.